conradakunga/Blog/_posts/2025-09-16-documentation-needs-love-the-letter-vs-the-spirit.md

 ![EFSetup](../images/2025/09/EFSetup.png)

 This looks straightforward enough.
+But then again, what is a **Database Provider**?

-Next, we have the section to create a model.
+Next, we have the section to **create a model**.

 ![Model](../images/2025/09/Model.png)

 You are on your own here.
-A `Model` perhaps a seasoned developer might now, but what is an `Entity` and a `Context` with respect to Entity Framework?
+A `Model` perhaps a seasoned developer might now, but in this instance what is an `Entity` and a `Context` **with respect to Entity Framework**?

 There is some code provided: